fthiagomedeiros/hacker-rank/README.md

 Each folder has an hacker rank question.
 Get into the folder and read the PDF file with the question details.

+Have a look in the commit message and see the link for the question